zhchenlei/JavaJournal/README.md

 # CodeJournal
-This  repository is used for deposit my daily code of C/C++ and Java.
+This  repository is used for deposit my daily code of Java.